pneurd/FreeCAD_Assembly4/INSTRUCTIONS.md

 But this workbench also allows the assembly of assemblies: since there is no difference between parts and assemblies, the 'Insert External Part' allows to chose a part that has other parts linked to it.
-The only difference will be for the coordinate systems in the inserted assemblies: in order to be used with Assembly 4, a coordinate system must be directly in the root 'Model' container, meaning that a coordinate system inside a linked part cannot be used to attach the assembly to a higher-level assembly.
+The only difference will be for the coordinate systems in the inserted assemblies: in order to be used with Assembly4, a coordinate system must be directly in the root 'Model' container, meaning that a coordinate system inside a linked part cannot be used to attach the assembly to a higher-level assembly.

 Therefore, in order to re-use a coordinate system of a part in an assembly, a coordinate system must be created at the root of the 'Model', and the placement of this coordinate system must be 'copied' over from the coordinate system that the user wants to use.
 This is done by inserting a coordinate system and using the 'Place LCS' command, which allows to select a linked part in the assembly and one of it's coordinate systems: the 2 coordinate systems — the one at the root of 'Model' and the one in the linked part — will always be superimposed, even if the linked part is modified, allowing the placement of the assembly in a higher level assembly using a linked part as reference.
 It sounds more complicated than it actually is.